Running the Ross Mathematics Program is expensive.

 With your support the Ross Program will continue to thrive.

-A wonderful start was made by the Jacob Lurie’s gift of $100,000.
-Lurie was a student in the Ross Program in 1993, and is currently a Harvard math professor, recognized for his world-class mathematical research with both a Breakthrough Prize and a MacArthur Fellowship.
+A wonderful start was made by the Jacob Lurie’s gift of $100,000 to the Ross Endowment Fund.
+Lurie was a student and counselor in the Ross Program in the 1990s, has been a professor at Harvard, and is now at the Institute for Advanced Study.
+He was recognized for his world-class mathematical research with both a Breakthrough Prize and a MacArthur Fellowship.

 How to Contribute

-Please make out the check to “the Ohio State University Foundation” with “Ross Endowment Fund” in the memo, and mail it to:
+Please make out the check to the Ross Mathematics Foundation with “Ross Endowment Fund” in the memo, and mail it to:

 Corporate matching gifts